nonocutt/Pinball/README.md

 ### Lives

 - The player get 3 lives by default. _Game Over_ triggers when life reaches 0.
-  - Every **5000** points grants the player an extra life.
+  - Every **10000** points grants the player an extra life.
 Maximum life count is 9.

+### Powerups

+- There are 2 types of powerups both of them last for 10 seconds.
+  - **BigBall** makes the ball bigger and let the player impossible to lose life.
+Each wall hit grants the player 10 pts.
+The gravity becomes lighter.
+  - **DoubleScore** doubles the score increments.

+- When there is no powerup item in the game, it respawns after 30 seconds.

 ## Contact